VidunderGunder/expo-prototype-tutorial/README.md

 Other than that, you can go ahead and make an app.
 Remember that Google is your friend, as am I, so ask either one of us if you need any help.

+If you need some more advanced functionality, like users and data storage, you might want to check out Google's [Firebase](https://firebase.google.com/).
+It's by far the most powerful backend tool for small startups in my opinion, and will scale like a singing reptile on a diet.

 I'm available for help at [Facebook](https://www.facebook.com/kristian.kramas).

 Good luck!